petershin/liferay-learn/docs/dxp/latest/en/using-search/search-pages-and-widgets/exploring-indexed-fields.md

 To see all the raw fields, search the mappings for `raw`.

-Setting a custom field to searchable means that the value of the field is indexed when the entity is modified or when a reindex is triggered.
+Setting a custom field to _searchable_ means that the value of the field is indexed when the entity is modified or when a reindex is triggered.
 Only `java.lang.String` fields can be made searchable.

 ## Working with Nested Fields

 [Object definition fields](../../liferay-development/objects/creating-and-managing-objects/fields/adding-fields-to-objects.md), [web content structure fields](../../content-authoring-and-management/web-content/web-content-structures/configuring-structure-fields.md), [document type fields](../../content-authoring-and-management/documents-and-media/uploading-and-managing/managing-metadata/defining-document-types.md), and [form fields](../../process-automation/forms/creating-and-managing-forms/creating-forms.md) are indexed as nested fields.

-You can query these nested fields in search blueprints, use them to sort results on the search page, and create custom filters or facets for these fields.
+You can query these nested fields in search blueprints.
+Use them to sort results on the search page and create custom filters or facets for these fields.

 ### Nested Fields in the Search Widgets

 You can refer to nested fields using dot notation in the custom facet, custom filter, and sort widgets.
 Enter these elements separated by periods:

-* Parent field
+- Parent field

-* Name of the field that holds the field name
+- Name of the field that holds the field name

-* Name of the field that holds the value
+- Name of the field that holds the value

 This example references an object field: